CubeSword/Infinity-Engine-OLD/README.md

 ## Windows Compiling
 Once you have all of the library shits installed, You must install [Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=community&rel=16&utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=download+from+relnotes&utm_content=vs2019ga+button).
-If that link downloads VS 2022 instead, Please let one of the team know!
+If that link downloads VS 2022 instead, Please let one of the Infinity Engine team know so we can correct the link!

 While installing VSC, don't click on any of the options to install workloads.
 Instead, go to the individual components tab and choose the following: